View Document Text

 Clients Referred to the OPS Program

-such clients may be referred to consider the OPS Program as it is subject to lower
+the client may be referred to consider the OPS Program, which has lower minimums.
+As

-minimums.
-As noted under Item 5, above, the Adviser receives a portion of the fee
+noted under Item 5, above, the Adviser receives a portion of the fee received by the

-received by the sponsor of the OPS Program for providing the strategy.
-Thus, any client
+sponsor of the OPS Program for providing the strategy.
+Thus, any client that chooses to

-that chooses to participate in the Adviser’s strategy through the OPS Program will result
+participate in the Adviser’s strategy through the OPS Program will result in the Adviser

 Other Compensation